junjiemao/dowhen/README.md

 ## Handler

-When you combine an event with a callback, you get a handler.
+When you combine a trigger with a callback, you get a handler.

 ```python
 from dowhen import do, when